pjgrace/model-interop/README.md

 * **Adding an end state**
 End states are used to point where the interoperability test should end.
 You can have as many end states as you want.
-This is useful, since you can specify end states with differenet guard rules.
+This is useful, since you can specify end states with different guard rules.
 For example, one of the end state would be if the content is in XML format and the other if the content is in JSON format.
 The icon being used for an **End** node is:
 ![End node][end_node]
 From the icons on the top left, drag and drop the **End** icon to the panel under the _Interoperability Behaviour Model_ label and you are done with this step.